Raccoon River Park - Ice RinkCategories:

-The City of West Des Moines is pleased to announce that the Raccoon River Park Ice Rink, which was initially provided by the Iowa Wild and Wells Fargo in 2016-2017, has returned for a second season in 2017-2018!
+The City of West Des Moines is pleased to announce that the Raccoon River Park Ice Rink, which was initially provided by the Iowa Wild and Wells Fargo in 2016-2017, will be returning this winter.

 The rink is outdoors and will be open for skating throughout the winter season, weather permitting.
 An open/closed sign at the rink will be updated by Public Services staff based on ice conditions.

 ALL SKATERS ARE ADVISED THAT THEY ARE SKATING AT THEIR OWN RISK; RINK IS NOT SUPERVISED